abdelmonemanwr/CodeForces/README.md

 # CodeForces

 ### Overview:
-This repository showcases my solutions to various Codeforces problems, highlighting the diverse range of techniques, algorithms, and data structures employed.
+This repository showcases my solutions to various Codeforces, AtCoder problems, highlighting the diverse range of techniques, algorithms, and data structures employed.
 Each solution is a result of rigorous problem-solving efforts and a commitment to mastering different aspects of competitive programming.

 ### Key Features: